choowkee/mass-downloader-for-bluesky-Copy/README.md

   - The amount of posts that want to be downloaded.
 - ``--archive``
   - Downloads all posts from the selected post type.
+- ``--update``
+  - Downloads all the latest posts that haven't been downloaded.
 - ``directory``
   - Positional argument, where all the downloaded files are to be located. **Required**.
 - ``--threads``